-The new customer service model will be introduced at the beginning of may in the local government pilot on employment in the Kokkola region, and across all TE Offices and municipalities involved in the employment pilot.
+The new customer service model was introduced at the beginning of May 2022 in the local government pilot on employment in the Kokkola region, and across all TE Offices and municipalities involved in the employment pilot.

-If you are already a customer of the local government pilot on employment, the service model change will not require you to take any immediate action in May.
+If you have already been a customer of the local government pilot on employment before May 2022, the service model change will not require you to take any immediate action.
 The next time you need to update your employment plan, your own responsible expert will agree with you on the number of jobs you need to apply for (up to four per month).

 You can begin searching for employment by registering as a jobseeker .
 We will contact you once you do.

 More support for jobseekers